-These following analyses allow a comparison of baseline conditions (under which water quality problems exist) with future conditions, which calculate the maximum average annual sediment load to support the stream's designated use.
+The following analyses allow a comparison of baseline conditions (under which water quality problems exist) to future conditions, which calculate the maximum average annual sediment load that supports the stream's designated use.
 The analyses are grouped according to baseline conditions and future conditions associated with TMDLs.